Illinois Compiled Statutes

 Right of members and dissociated members to information.

-(a) A company shall furnish information when any member demands it in a record concerning the company's activities, financial condition, and other circumstances of the company's business necessary to the proper exercise of a member's rights and duties under the operating agreement or this Act or that is otherwise material to the membership interest of a member, unless the company knows that the member already knows that information.
+(a) A company shall furnish information when any member demands it in a record concerning the company's activities, financial condition, and other circumstances of the company's business necessary to the proper exercise of a member's rights and duties under the operating agreement or this Act or that is otherwise material to the member's interest in the company, unless the company knows that the member already knows that information.

 (b) The following rules apply when a member makes a demand for information under this Section: